Chalta/Zeitgeist/README.md

 1. Install Raspbian directly or via NOOBS. [(Official Documentation)](https://www.raspberrypi.org/documentation/installation/installing-images/)
 2. Change the password for the default "Pi" user. [(Official Documentation)](https://www.raspberrypi.org/documentation/linux/usage/users.md)
   *  `password`
   * Follow the prompts, and choose a [strong password](https://xkcd.com/936/).
-Write it on the Pi's case if desired - this is going on your WiFi network, and we're worried more about remote intruders than local ones.
+Write it on the Pi's case if desired - this is going on your WiFi network, and we're worried a lot more about remote intruders than local ones.
 3. Configure settings
   *
         ```shell